LEXUEYE/suricata/doc/userguide/configuration/suricata-yaml.rst

   default-log-format: "[%i] %t - (%f:%l) <%d> (%n) -- "

-The % followed by a character has a special meaning.
-There are thirteen specified signs:
+The % followed by a character, has a special meaning.
+There are eight specified signs:

 ::

-  z:      ISO-like formatted timestamp: YYYY-MM-DD HH:MM:SS
-  t:      Original Suricata log timestamp: DD/MM/YYYY -- HH:MM::SS
+  t:      Time, timestamp, time and date
+			example: 15/10/2010 - -11:40:07
   p:      Process ID.
 Suricata's whole processing consists of multiple threads.
   i:      Thread ID.
 ID of individual threads.
   m:      Thread module name.
 (Outputs, Detect etc.)
   d:      Log-level of specific log-event.
 (Error, info, debug etc.)
-  D:      Compact log format (E for Error, i for info etc.)
-  S:      Subsystem name.
-  T:      Thread name.
-  M:      Log message body.
-  f:      Name of source code filename where log-event is generated.
+  f:      Filename.
+Name of C-file (source code) where log-event is generated.
-  l:      Line-number within the source filename, where the log-event is generated.
+  l:      Line-number within the filename, where the log-event is generated in the source-code.
-  n:      Function-name in the source code.
+  n:      Function-name in the C-code (source code).

-The last three options, f, l and n, are mainly convenient for developers.
+The last three, f, l and n are mainly convenient for developers.

-The log-format can be overridden in the command line by the environment variable: ``SC_LOG_FORMAT``.
+The log-format can be overridden in the command line by the environment variable: SC_LOG_FORMAT

 Output Filter
 ~~~~~~~~~~~~~